 “Night, I’ll see you in the morning for tennis day!”
 I said to those still awake, climbing up the ladder to my current loft bedroom, my thoughts drifting to an earlier conversation: “It doesn’t feel like it’s the right time for us to be in Vermont.
 It doesn’t feel like it’s been a whole year since we’ve been here last.
-It seems too early in the summer to be coming to the end of it.”
+It seems too early in the summer to be coming to its end.”

 We’re in Vermont every summer, always overlapping the first Saturday in August that hosts our North Shore Tennis Tournament.
 Vermont is a constant.
 Generations of my maternal grandmother’s side line the coast, my mom was proposed to here, I’ve been since birth.
 It is one of the many places that I call and feel at home.

 I’ve heard of people who will move and not call their new location home for months on end, unable to feel settled in the new space.
 I’m one to say, “Let’s go home,” about a hotel we’ll be in for one night.
 Maybe it’s a derivative of moving a lot, but I settle quickly.
 While I understand the cliches of “Home is where the … Is,” I have never really felt tied to one place.

 20 homes that we have owned or rented; the Vermont cabin that technically still belongs to my grandmother, and her home in Iowa; my paternal grandparents’ home in Tennessee of which was sold after their death; the countless Hilton Hotels that take us anywhere around the globe; my best friends’ houses that I know I’m welcome in anytime.
 I guess what I’ve surmised from my life so far is that, “Home is where I am.”